evanx/redex/test/case/webServer/README.md

    "host": "localhost"
 }
 ```
-where this mirros ExpressJS `req.`
+where this mirrors the ExpressJS `req.`

 We forward the request to a `regexpRouter.testpaths` for our web server:
 ```yaml